siemens/embb/README.md

 - For memory management reasons, the number of threads EMB² can deal with is bounded by a predefined but modifiable constant (see functions `embb_thread_get_max_count()` / `embb_thread_set_max_count()` and class `embb::base::Thread`).
 - The MTAPI C++ interface supports automatic initialization, which allows for easy usage of the MTAPI C++, Algorithms, and Dataflow components.
 For performance measurements, explicit initialization is strongly recommended since the measurements will otherwise include the initialization time of MTAPI.
 - When using ThreadSanitizer, a bug causes the built-in CMake type size determination to fail which in turn leads to a broken configuration.
 Therefore, you have to do a normal build first and then run CMake again with flags and libs configured for ThreadSanitizer.
+- Compilation with option -DUSE_C11_AND_CXX11=ON to enable C11/C++11-based atomics has no effect with MSVC.